 How Students Review Your Class

-When a student has watched at least three lessons in your class, they will be prompted to leave a review.
+When a student has watched at least 50% of the lessons in your class, they will be prompted to leave a review.
 They will be asked:

 - Whether the class met their expectations.